Do you have the goal to get lean and muscular?

 With that said though, the power of intermittent fasting lies in its ability to make being in a caloric deficit, required to lose fat, feel easier.

-Or on the other hand, it makes it easier for some people to not overeat when being in a caloric surplus trying to gain muscle.
+Or on the other hand, make it easier for some people to not overeat when being in a caloric surplus trying to gain muscle.

 Because here’s the deal:

-Eating most of your food, including carbs, during the evening, is greatly beneficial for adherence, which will lead to great results further down the road.
+Eating most of your food, including carbs, during the evening, is greatly beneficial on dieting adherence for most people, which will lead to great results further down the road.

 And here’s a quick list of why: